Easy Ways Going Green Can Save You Money

 Stop Eating Out

-By making your own food, you’ll pay attention to the ingredients you use, how they were grown and how nutritious and wholesome that meal can be.
-It is also a great opportunity to spend time with your family.
+By making food at home, you’ll pay attention to the ingredients you use, how they were grown, and how nutritious and wholesome that meal can be.
+It is also a greatย opportunityย to spend time with your family.

 Reduce, Recycle, and Reuse.
-Borrow what you need from others is FREE.
+Borrowing what you need from others is FREE.
 Have you ever heard of Freecycle?
-This is an example of reusing since it connects people getting rid of useable stuff to people who want that same stuff (it reminders me of Craigslists “FREE” Catagory.
+This is an example of reusing since it connects people getting rid of useable stuff to people who want that same stuff (it reminds me of Craigslist’s “FREE” Category.

-Think about it, by reusing items, we make the best use of the resources used to create those products, whether its energy, wood, metals or other raw materials that can be used for the same or different purpose.
+Think about it.
+By reusing items, we make the best use of the resources used to create those products, whether it’s energy, wood, metals, or other raw materials that can be used for the same or different purposes.

 Make Your Own Cleaning Products

-Bonus: These simple ingredients are nontoxic, so you don’t have to worry about the “hazard” labels that come on many household cleaners.
+Bonus: These simple ingredients are non-toxic, so you don’t have to worry about the “hazard” labels that come on many household cleaners.
 I have started the change in my home.
-Read more about making your own Laundry Detergent.
-Making your own laundry detergent saves you 85 percent of the cost it would for you to buy it.
+Read more about making your own Dishwashing Detergent.
+Making laundry detergent saves you 85 percent of the cost it would have for you to buy it.

 Use Paperless Billing